piotrcurious/esp8266_solar_battery_monitor/README.md

 but that still consumes over 20mA.
 In worst case scenario : AP,sender,reciever for display, reciever for doing something this means 4 devices, 80mA each, 320mA , 1.6W (!)and probably over 2W including loss in DC-DC to power this stuff.
+I tried to use cheap DC-DC board to power bare esp8266 directly from 12V , so 12V DC-DC right down to 3.3V and while surprising side effect is that wifi range and packet loss improved significantly, it did cut power consumption in idle down to 17mA only and during transmit to 80mA only.
+That's still too much.

 One of basic uses would be to make the device control charge of the powerbank it is connected to , so it charges the power bank only when battery is fully charged (full sun, 13.8V)